Orange left arrow graphic.Orange right arrow graphic.

 November

-Depart OR take the optional Kyoto extension.
+Depart the hotel after breakfast OR take an optional extension.

 Map pin icon.